 The first to innovate in this regard have been challenger parties aiming to introduce not only new ideas but also new forms of political activism.
 Some parties have tried to implement more democratic internal decision-making processes by giving party members direct influence over the party's positions, leadership and even sometimes how their members will vote in the legislature.
-Notable examples include Podemos in Spain and the Five Star Movement in Italy.293 Similarly, some parties have implemented delegative voting, also referred to as 'liquid democracy', which means that 'for each issue to be decided, each citizen has a single vote that can be transferred to a trusted person (or "proxy") at will'.294 Forms of liquid intraparty democracy have been pioneered by the various Pirate Parties in Scandinavia and Germany,295 and also by the Liike Nyt party in Finland.296 votes to proxies in areas where they have less interest, and to serve as proxies for others in areas where they have expertise.
-However, research has pointed out how decision-making systems that aim at giving members of the party the capacity to vote in each decision have largely served as legitimation of leadership's decisions.297 In nearly all cases, the proposals by the leadership of the party are accepted by the members, and leadership will only subject decisions to members' votes when they know they will score an overwhelming victory.298
+Notable examples include Podemos in Spain and the Five Star Movement in Italy.293 Similarly, some parties have implemented delegative voting, also referred to as 'liquid democracy', which means that 'for each issue to be decided, each citizen has a single vote that can be transferred to a trusted person (or "proxy") at will'.294 Forms of liquid intraparty democracy have been pioneered by the various Pirate Parties in Scandinavia and Germany,295 and also by the Liike Nyt party in Finland.296

 Within political parties, liquid democracy can be implemented as a means of determining the party's position on each vote in the legislature through a democratic process using the full party membership.
-In principle, it allows party members to delegate their
+In principle, it allows party members to delegate their the deliberative context has been successful at breaking through deadlock and the broader public seem to have confidence in the judgements of these bodies.